Bocs-io/bocs-wordpress-plugin/readme.txt

+v0.0.64 06/10/2024
+* Add renew, cancel subscription

+v0.0.63 05/30/2024
+* Fix on the add subscription to bocs after the payment
+* Listing of the subscriptions fix (first page)

 v0.0.62 05/30/2024
 * Fix on the add subscription to bocs after the payment
 * Listing of the subscriptions fix (first page)